ljhopkins2/broadcastify-archtk/README.md

     - `pwd.ini`
         - Use the [`sample_pwd.ini`](https://github.com/ljhopkins2/BArT/blob/master/sample_pwd.ini) in this repo as a template
         - Add your Broadcastify premium username & password in the appropriate spots
-        - Assuming you're using GitHub, save the file to a directory that's listed in your `.gitignore` file (this is important so that your login information doesn't become part of your commit history<br><br>
+        - Assuming you're using GitHub, save the file to a directory that's either not in the repo or is listed in your `.gitignore` file (this is important so that your login information doesn't become part of your commit history<br><br>

 1. **Install selenium**.
 Selenium is a browser emulator used to interact with Broadcastify's archive navigation tools.
     - Install with `pip install -U selenium`<br><br>